-We have recently created the indigenisation fund for ₹103.90 million in compliance with the policy dated March 08, 2019 for indigenisation of components and spares used in defence platforms for DPSUs which was promulgated by the MoD.
+We have recently approved the setting up of the indigenisation fund in compliance with the policy dated March 08, 2019 for indigenisation of components and spares used in defence platforms for DPSUs which was promulgated by the MoD.

 We had also been assigned 40.52 acres of land by the Government of Kerala for setting up the National Institute of Warship/Submarine design and Indeginisation Centre which is currently being used as a head office of National Institute for Research and Development in Defence Shipbuilding.
 Increase in indigenisation has enabled us to reduce our reliance on third party component manufacturers and the cost of construction for our vessels.